 Snowdrops are always a welcome sight as they signal that spring is finally on the way.
 Get this visual uplift in your garden really easily with these easy to grow bulbs, which will keep flowering and flowering with little effort for many years.

 Plant bulbs as soon as you buy them, about twice their height in the soil.
-Make sure you use a specially formulated compost, like Westland Bulb Planting Compost to keep them moist, as snowdrop bulbs are prone to drying out over the summer months.
+Make sure you use a specially formulated compost, like Westland Bulb Potting & Planting Mix to keep them moist, as snowdrop bulbs are prone to drying out over the summer months.

 - Planting bulbs in containers – Choose a pot with drainage holes, and place crocks in the bottom before adding a good bulb compost.
 This has the correct texture and nutrients for growing bulbs.
 Push bulbs down into the compost(around 3cm deep)and check watering frequently.
 The drainage holes will allow excess rainwater to drain out without rotting the bulbs.